 Spread over an area of 300 acres, Cubbon Park in the city of Bangalore is a major sightseeing attraction rich in green foliage.
 It is a green belt region of the city and is an ideal place for nature lovers and those seeking a calm atmosphere.
 Having been laid down by Lord Cubbon, the park is named so in his honour.
 It is home to more than 6,000 trees that support a vibrant ecosystem.
-In addition to being a natural sightseeing destination, some of the major structures of the city such as the Attara Kacheri, Cubbon Park Museum and Sheshadri Iyer Memorial Park are also situated here.
-Another famous attraction in the Cubbon Park is The Bangalore Aquarium, which is the second largest aquarium in India.
+Topping the list of things to do in Bangalore, Cubbon Parkk is an ultimate sightseeing destination.

-Lalbagh Botanical Garden is located in Bangalore and is nationally and internationally renowned centre for botanical artwork, scientific study of plants and also conservation of plants.
+Another one among the most essential things to do in Bangalore is to visit Lalbagh.
+It is nationally and internationally renowned centre for botanical artwork, scientific study of plants and also conservation of plants.
 A haven for all nature lovers, Lal Bagh covers an area 240 acres in the heart of the city and has nearly 1,854 species of plants.
 It was commissioned by Hyder Ali in 1760 and completed by his son Tipu Sultan.
 The garden features rare plants of French, Persian and Afghani origin and has attained the status of a Government Botanical Garden.
 The Lal Bagh Rock which is over 3000 million years old is found here and is a major tourist attraction.

 One of the busiest roads in Bangalore, MG Road or Mahatma Gandhi Road is a hub of recreational and commercial activity in the city.
 Swarming with people at almost all the time, MG Road is a one-stop destination for a perfect weekend shopping adventure.
+It is a must visit stop and shopping here is one of the top things to do in Bangalore, if you are visiting.
 Items such as traditional handicrafts, silk, sarees and cutlery and bone china sets are easily available here among other enticing goods.
 And once you get tired of shopping and are looking for a quick bite to eat, a plethora of cafes and restaurants here are at your service.
 Nights at MG Road call for partying and dancing till you drop and it packs quite a few high-end pubs as well.
-One of the most popular shopping and entertainment hubs of Bangalore, MG Road is a must visit when you're in the city.

 The Innovative Film City in Bengaluru is an Indian theme park located at Bidadi, just 40 kilometres away on the outskirts of the city, on the way to Mysore.
-One of the most popular tourist attractions in Bangalore, the place covers almost 58 acres of land.
+There might be several hundred exciting things to do in Bangalore, but this one is a must.
 Whether you like to shop, eat, simply walk and explore or experience your childhood again; there is something unique that the Film City has to offer you.

 Located in the Central Business District of Bangalore, Commercial Street is home to a number of small shopkeepers and thrift shops which sell the most delightful variety of articles you can find.
 One of the first shopping areas a newcomer to the city is told about, Commercial Street is a fix for all your shopping needs and weekend entertainment.
 Needless to say, it is one of the most popular and visited shopping destinations in Bangalore.
 This destination is most famous for its variety of goods which range from street side markets to high-end stores.
 Whether one is looking for those Jimmy Choos or the local silk sari, chances are one will find it easily in many of the shops or the malls situated here.
 The lively atmosphere which is always abuzz with activity and the mad, mad rush of the local market make Commercial Street is every shopaholic's delight.